tudududu/json_tools/python/readMe/README.md

 * `--split-by-country` Write one JSON per country (pattern can include `{country}`)
 * `--output-pattern <path>` Custom output path pattern using `{country}`.
 Works with split mode and with single-country exports when used with `--country-column <n>` (the placeholder expands to the selected country).
 If the pattern lacks `{country}`, it will be injected before the extension.
 * `--country-column <n>` When not splitting, choose the Nth country among detected ones (default last).
 You can still use `{country}` in the output path to inject the selected code.
+* `--country-variant-index <n>` When a country appears multiple times (duplicate column pairs, e.g., to represent different language variants), select which pair to use in non-split scenarios (0-based; default 0).
+Split mode emits all variants automatically.

 Validation / inspection:
 * `--validate-only` Parse & validate only (exit code 0 on success, 1 on validation errors)